A link to reset your password has been sent to your email

 Carmine is a native of Molise.
 In his early years, he ran his own highly successful bar / restaurant in Isernia.
 Besides being an excellent cook, he became a horseman at heart.
 Carmine organizes four different treks plus a home-based ride at Altavia Horses.
 He speaks English and Italian and he is a certified guide of FISE (Federazione Italiana Sport Equestre).

-Usually a picnic is served while riding, with local cheese Caciocavallo, Pecorino, omelette with zucchini and mushrooms, bread cooked in wooden oven, regional wine.
+Full board meals with wine, beer, and soft drinks at lunches and dinners from dinner on the first day up to breakfast on the day of departure are included in the price.
+Usually, a picnic is served while riding, with local cheese Caciocavallo, Pecorino, omelette with zucchini and mushrooms, bread cooked in a wooden oven, and regional wine.

-If you don't want to ride, you can choose to visit archaeological sites (Romans and Samnites), the Bell Museum or the thousand year old factory in Agnone.
+If you do not want to ride, you can choose to visit archaeological sites (Romans and Samnites), the Bell Museum, or the thousand-year-old factory in Agnone.
 You can also visit the medieval villages in the area.
-During summer, you can either go to a swimming pool in the area, or you can go to Adria to enjoy the beach (65 km away).
-Long or short hiking tours can be arranged in the surroundings with guide.
+During summer, you can either go to a swimming pool in the area, or you can go to Adria to enjoy the beach (65 kilometers away).
+Long or short hiking tours can be arranged in the surroundings with a guide.

 Leonardo da Vinci–Fiumicino Airport